biggis-project/biggis-project.github.io/README.md

  6. After approx. 5 seconds visit http://biggis-project.eu

 ### Other notes

 - Lists of papers, presentations and press releases are generated from JSON files located in `data/*.json`
 - Rendering runs on client side with the help of Handlebar templates located in `_includes/*-tpl.html`
 - In future, it is thus possible to load JSON from external services.
 - We are using javascript here, because the jekyll engine used by github is not powerfull enough to transform json data to html.

+- file `javasripts/main.js` contains code that is avaiable on all pages because it is included inside the `_layouts/default.html` jekyll template.
+- we also include bootstrap, jquery and handelbars libraries